 | Immigration History | Previous visa compliance and travel record | Overstays, refusals, false documents |

-| Education Background | Logical progression to chosen course | Sudden subject changes, gaps unexplained |
+| Education Background | Logical progression to chosen course | Sudden subject changes, unexplained gaps |

 | Financial Situation | Sufficient funds, clear source | Large unexplained deposits, unclear funding |

-| Course Provider | Licensed sponsor, reputable institution | Recently blacklisted institutions |
+| Course Provider | Licensed sponsor, reputable institution | Recently sanctioned institutions |

 | English Proficiency | IELTS/test scores match spoken ability | Poor interview English vs high test scores |